aau-claaudia/ailab-docs/docs/additional-guides/cpu-gpu-and-memory-allocation.md

 srun --cpus-per-task=15 singularity exec --nv /ceph/container/tensorflow_24.03-tf2-py3.sif python3 benchmark_tensorflow.py
 ```

 There is actually 16 CPUs per GPU available, but using a maximum of 15 CPUs per GPU, leaves 1 CPU free per GPU for system overhead and non-GPU tasks, which helps in maintaining overall system stability and performance.
-[Here](/additional-guides/multiple-gpus-with-pytorch) is an example of a PyTorch script that can handle multiple GPUs.

 ### GPUs per job